Locally Coherent Parallel Decoding in Diffusion Language Models: Experiments

 \subsection{Setup}

 We integrate \name into the SoTA instruct-tuned DLM for coding: Dream-Coder-Instruct-7B~\cite{xie_dreamcoder_2025}.
 We finetune the AR model on Ling-Coder-SFT~\cite{codefuse2025samplemattersleveragingmixtureofexperts}, the same SFT dataset that was used for the DLM.
 We finetune a separate AR model for each block size for 32k steps, while keeping the DLM frozen.
-We test the models on HumanEval~\cite{chen_evaluating_2021}, MBPP (sanitized)~\cite{mbpp_2021}, their plus versions HumanEval+ and MBPP+~\cite{evalplus_2023}, as well as on BigCodeBench (full and hard)~\cite{zhuo2024bigcodebench}.
+Our primary evaluation focuses on standard code generation using HumanEval~\cite{chen_evaluating_2021}, MBPP~\cite{mbpp_2021}, their plus versions (HumanEval+, MBPP+)~\cite{evalplus_2023}, and BigCodeBench (full and hard)~\cite{zhuo2024bigcodebench}.
+Furthermore, to evaluate whether \name preserves the bidirectional, non-causal capabilities inherent to DLMs, we test on HumanEval-Infilling~\cite{wu_dreamon_2025}, synthetic planning tasks (ParallelBench~\cite{kang_parallelbench_2026}, and Graph Traversal~\cite{ye_autoregression_2025a}).
 All trainings and evaluations are run on a single NVIDIA A100~80GB GPU using Python~3.10.19, PyTorch~2.7.0, and CUDA~12.8, and \texttt{bf16} precision.
 See Appendix~\ref{app:setup} for more details.